 My favourite German Christmas cookies are too good to save just for December!
 I love baking these buttery, chocolatey, melt-in-the-mouth Chocolate Pinwheel Cookies all year round.

-Make this recipe in stages.
+PRO TIP: Make this recipe in stages.

 The great thing with cookies or pastry making is that you can break up the process to make life a bit easier on yourself.

 I often make up the dough in the evening and then roll and shape the cookies in the morning when I am feeling fresh.

 I’ve also put lots of photos in this recipe so you can see how to get the best results.